Dental Assisting

 Computer skills are an important asset to a dental assistant.
 Students should be familiar with basic computer key boarding skills.
 Dental computer programs are learned in the office procedures courses.

 The Dental Assisting program is a limited entry program with restricted enrollment.
-The program is limited to 45 students.
-Applications are accepted from January 2 to July 1.
+For details, please see Apply to Dental Assisting.

 Degrees and Certificates Offered